 Of course, it doesn’t hurt that one of our most memorable trips as a family was probably when we flew over the fairy chimneys in Capadoccia, Turkey together in a hot air balloon.
 That was magical and is still one of our favorite travel memories.

-Soaring high above the Serengeti, you can look down on grazing giraffes, leaping lions, haughty hippos, enormous elephants and heckling hyenas.
+If you’re hot air ballooning in the Serengeti National Park in Tanzania, you can look down on grazing giraffes, leaping lions, haughty hippos, enormous elephants and heckling hyenas.
 You might also spot rhinos, vultures and a plethora of other wildlife unique to Africa.

 To top it all off, if you time it right, you can see millions of wildebeest, gazelles and zebras in the largest mammal migration on the planet.
 How awesome does that sound?